English

 What can I do nearby after my tour?

 Walk around the Spanish Quarters, try some fried pizza from local food stands.
 Take some time to admire the grand murals, like a 3-storey likeness of Diego Maradona!
 Head to the southern edge of the neighborhood and explore the wide open Piazza del Plebiscito.
+A 13 minute walk south leads you to the Bourbon Tunnel.

 Are we allowed to film or take pictures underground?